The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Causal discovery algorithms

 For the moment, we simply explain the consequences of this choice.
 To do so, it is useful to divide the causal structures that are consistent with a given distribution over a set of observed variables into two sorts.
 The first kind is such that all the latent variables it posits are common causes for at most two of the observed variables.
-We'll say that such a causal structure is limited to \emph{pairwise confounding}.
+We'll say that such a causal structure is limited to \emph{pairwise common causes}.
 The other kind is unrestricted, so that more than two observed variables can be directly influenced by a single latent variable.

-It is possible to show~\cite{Verma1993} that for a given set of CI relations among a set of observed variables, if a causal model $M$ generates those CI relations faithfully (that is, as a consequence of the causal structure, rather than the causal parameters), then there is another causal model $M'$ that achieves the same CI relations faithfully but which is limited to pairwise confounding.
+It is possible to show~\cite{Verma1993} that for a given set of CI relations among a set of observed variables, if a causal model $M$ generates those CI relations faithfully (that is, as a consequence of the causal structure, rather than the causal-statistical parameters), then there is another causal model $M'$ that achieves the same CI relations faithfully but which is limited to pairwise common causes.
 The assumption of minimality makes $M'$ preferred to $M$.

+Therefore, if one is only applying the criterion of minimality among a set of causal structures that are consistent with the CI relations among the observed variables, then one need only look among causal models that incorporate pairwise common causes.
+This is precisely what the standard causal discovery algorithms do.